PLP-WebTechnologies/feb-2025-final-project-and-deployment-mutwiry/Website Readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file (if included) or go to https://opensource.org/licenses/MIT for details.
+This project is licensed under the MIT License - go to https://opensource.org/licenses/MIT for details.